Child neglect and poverty-aware practice

 Develop an understanding of neglect, its relationship with poverty and austerity, and its impact on children and young people.

-Participants will explore the fundamental elements of relationship-based practice with families in the context of child neglect, sharing tools and skills to support a research-grounded, poverty-aware practice.
+Participants will explore the fundamental elements of relationship-based practice with families in the context of child neglect.
+Through practice scenarios, they will explore tools and skills to support research-grounded, poverty-aware practice.

 Designed for